spooonylove/BeSpec/README.md

 macOS Users: To visualize system audio, you must set up a loopback driver.
 See the [macOS Setup Guide](docs/macos_setup.md).

+Linux Users: To visualize system audio, you must route audio into BeAnal via `pavucontro` or equivlant.
+See the [linuxS Setup Guide](docs/linux_setup.md).

 ### Option B: Build from Source
 If you prefer to build it yourself, you will need the [Rust toolchain](https://www.rust-lang.org/tools/install) installed.